valyndsilva/react-nextjs-typescript-tailwindcss/medium-clone/README.md

 sanity-medium-clone/logs
 sanity-medium-clone/\*.log

+git add .
+git commit -m "comment"
+git push -u origin main

 Next, trigger vercel deploy hooks from your sanity studio folder: sanity-medium-clone sanity install vercel-deploy sanity install @sanity/dashboard

-Deploying Sanity Studio with Vercel:
+### Deploying Sanity Studio with Vercel:
 Next, go to https://vercel.com/guides/deploying-sanity-studio-with-vercel

-Step 1: Setting Up your Sanity Studio Project
+#### Step 1: Setting Up your Sanity Studio Project
 Note: You can skip this step if you already have a project set up. npm i -g @sanity/cli sanity init (To initiate a new project and download the Studio code to your computer) sanity start (To start a local development server, cd into the project folder)

-Step 2: Preparing for Deployment
+#### Step 2: Preparing for Deployment
 To provide Vercel with routing information for the app, add a vercel.json file with the following content in the root directory medium-clone:
 {
 "version": 2,